 Onsen bathing is a traditional ritual for Japanese and they hold high respect for it and expect foreigners to follow the etiquette as well.
 I’ll just briefly explain how to take an Onsen Bath.

-2nd, you will be provided locker to keep your shoes & belongings.
-Next get naked!
+2nd, you will be provided a locker to keep your shoes & belongings.
+Next, get naked!
 Everyone must be naked.
 No swimming wear nor towel is allowed.
 If this is your first time, you might feel awkward especially among families & friends together however this is compulsory.
 Trust me 10 mins later, you get used to it.

 To keep it simple onsen water is like pure nutritious water for our body to absorb its mineral, so it must remain as clean as possible for everyone to benefit from it.

-Upon leaving the onsen, it is not advisable to bath so the minerals & nutrition can be absorbed into our skin.
-That is the essence why everyone need to follow the etiquette so the onsen can be as clean as possible.
+Upon leaving the onsen, it is not advisable to the bath so the minerals & nutrition can be absorbed into our skin.
+That is the essence why everyone needs to follow the etiquette so the onsen can be as clean as possible.
 After drying yourself wear the yukata provided, and have a short rest, a cup of drink before you are ready to leave!

-Everyone was exhausted and hungry after our snow man building so we went to the nearest restaurant for lunch.
+Everyone was exhausted and hungry after our snowman building so we went to the nearest restaurant for lunch.

-And since the restaurant is also a distributor of Jinna Wagyu Aka, you can buy frozen block and request the chef to cook the dish for extra 400 yen on top of steak price which is very reasonable.
+And since the restaurant is also a distributor of Jinna Wagyu Aka, you can buy a frozen block and request the chef to cook the dish for extra 400 yen on top of steak price which is very reasonable.
 This 400g steak cost only RM320/S$110.

 After visiting Lake Toya our next stop – Niseko!
-It is one of the world famous ski destination renowned for its quality white powdery snow.
+It is one of the world-famous ski destination renowned for its quality white powdery snow.
 Ski & snowboarding enthusiast from around the world will purposely fly in during ski season to challenge the mountain slope.
 Hence you can find more foreigners than Japanese in Niseko.

 Niseko Ramen is one of the most famous ramen shop renowned for its potato foam ramen, do expect long queue and wear sufficiently during winter.

-As first timer, we decided to ski & snowboard at Niseko Grand Hirafu which is one of the 4 resorts (Hanazono, Grand Hirafu, Niseko Village & Annupuri) of Niseko United on one mountain, Niseko Annupuri.
+As a first-timer, we decided to ski & snowboard at Niseko Grand Hirafu which is one of the 4 resorts (Hanazono, Grand Hirafu, Niseko Village & Annupuri) of Niseko United on one mountain, Niseko Annupuri.
 (1,308m).

 Since we are beginners without equipment, we will need to rent most of the boards & ski.
 If you are planning to ski for more than 1 day, it is advisable to buy your own ski suit & pants during sales in your country than renting here.
 There are many shops that rent ski wear & equipment in Niseko.
 The cost of renting ski jacket, pants & ski or snowboard is around 7,500yen per pax.

-After gearing up, we headed to the beginners slope & bought a 8 hours ski lift pass at 5,900yen per pax.
+After gearing up, we headed to the beginner’s slope & bought an 8 hours ski lift pass at 5,900yen per pax.
 The longer duration ski lift pass, the cheaper it becomes.
-You can avoid buying this lift pass that brings you up the slope by climbing up the slope yourself however it is not advisable as you might only have the energy to walk up 1 or 2 times only.
+You can avoid buying this lift pass that brings you up to the slope by climbing up the slope yourself however it is not advisable as you might only have the energy to walk up 1 or 2 times only.
 The lift pass can bring you up easily and for unlimited times throughout the duration.

-After a fun & thrilling 8 hours of non stop snowboarding & skiing, everyone was satisfied and we were extremely lucky as during the week weather was bad and the only sunny day was during our skiing day.
+After a fun & thrilling 8 hours of non-stop snowboarding & skiing, everyone was satisfied and we were extremely lucky as during the week weather was bad and the only sunny day was during our skiing day.
 Remember to buy hot chocolate & Niseko cheese tart after skiing, definitely warms you up immediately!

 We have started to blog our Hokkaido Self Drive Trip, feel free to read the blog for our full travel experiences in Hokkaido.

 - 11 Days 9 Nights Hokkaido Self Drive Trip – Shin Chitose & Hakodate (Part 1)

-- Travel Guide: 15 Must Visit Attractions & Food in Hakodate, Hokkaido
+- Travel Guide: 15 Must-Visit Attractions & Food in Hakodate, Hokkaido

 Hokkaido Car Rental

-We did a self drive trip in Hokkaido which we were glad we did especially during winter and visiting small cities.
+We did a self-drive trip in Hokkaido which we were glad we did especially during winter and visiting small cities.
 Driving made our trip much more comfortable and convenient.
 We rented our Car Rental online from ToCoo!

-If you are planning to drive few days, rent from companies that offer Hokkaido Highway Pass which allows unlimited expressway with fix fare on certain highways.
+If you are planning to drive a few days, rent from companies that offer Hokkaido Highway Pass which allows unlimited expressway with fix fare on certain highways.
 Do note not all car rental companies offer this.